Gage Park Crime Rate Trends — Chicago

 Gage Park is a Southwest Side neighborhood organized around Western Avenue and 55th Street, anchored by Gage Park itself.
 Predominantly bungalows and worker cottages, bordered by the BNSF and CSX rail corridors.

-Four categories moved in Gage Park this March — one spike and three sustained shifts.
-The structural story is split: violent crime has been falling across multiple categories for over a year, while other larceny has moved in the opposite direction and is now the neighborhood's most prominent signal.
+Four signals surfaced in Gage Park this April — one spike and three sustained shifts.
+The dominant story is structural: robbery, motor vehicle theft, and at least one other category have shifted materially downward over the trailing 12 months, while other larceny has moved in the opposite direction and now accounts for the month's sharpest single-month signal.

 Notable signals 1